neumino/neumino.github.io/_posts/2014-12-26-the-legend-of-korra.md

 this cartoon is still for them a first exposure to some of today sensitive topics.
 Hopefully it will help them open their mind.

 It was definitively worth my time.
-The [tumblr of Bryan Konietzko](http://bryankonietzko.tumblr.com/) is also quite interesting to read.
+The [Bryan Konietzko's tumblr](http://bryankonietzko.tumblr.com/) is also quite interesting to read.